hszewczyk/AI-Enchanced-Study-Plan-Generator/README.md

 # AI-Enchanced-Study-Plan-Generator

-A web application that helps students generate personalized study plans using Google's **Gemini API**.
+A web application that helps students generate personalized study plans using Google's **Gemini 2.5 Flash**.
-The app analyzes the user’s study habits, subjects, and goals to create structured, time-based study schedules — which can then be **exported to Google Calendar**.
+The app analyzes the user’s study habits, subjects, and goals to create structured, time-based study schedules — which can then be **exported to your favourite calendar app**.

 ## Features

 - **AI-Powered Personalization:** Uses Gemini API (Gemini 2.5 Flash) to generate study plans based on your study habits and goals.
 - **Time-Structured Sessions:** Creates detailed plans with specific start times, durations, and subjects.
-- **Google Calendar Export:** Automatically generates a downloadable `.ics` file to import into Google Calendar.
+- **Google Calendar Export:** Automatically generates a downloadable `.ics` file to import into any calendar app (e.g. Google Calendar).
 - **Responsive Design:** Clean and mobile-friendly interface built with Tailwind CSS.
 - **Fast and Lightweight:** Powered by Flask for simplicity and speed.